-

 There is no statutory minimum period of service which provides benefits to employees upon termination.

-An employee’s employment agreement or an employer’s policies may provide service-related benefits that are payable on termination.
+An employee’s employment agreement or an employer’s policies may provide servicerelated benefits that are payable on termination.
 These provisions are typically utilised to acknowledge and recognise an employee’s tenure and can be common in certain industries and professions.

-Long service leave provisions provide employees additional leave entitlements after an employee has remained employed for a prescribed amount of time.
+Long service leave provisions provide employees with additional leave entitlements after an employee has remained employed for a prescribed amount of time.
 Some long service leave provisions are treated by employers as an extension of an employee’s annual leave entitlement, which means that it may be payable upon termination.
 However, this will always be dependent on the provision in the employment agreement and any relevant policy.

 -